MPs take part in historic first virtual vote

 Xavier Barsalou-Duval, the first Bloc MP to vote electronically, generated much mirth in the Commons when he pronounced he was voting against the motion as well.
 He did not immediately correct his error, however, and his attempt later to change his vote to a yea was rejected.

 Rota reminded MPs that the background behind them while voting virtually must be "as neutral as possible," with no props or anything that "promotes a certain ideology."
-Male MPs must wear a jacket and Rota encouraged them to wear a tie as well.
+Male MPs must wear jackets and Rota encouraged them to wear ties as well.

 As for taking pictures of virtual proceedings, Rota said: "I know they're excited and this is a historic night and they want to take a picture, but they should not be taking pictures and posting them on the web.
 That is against the rules."